-- for the French fishery is not leading to catches that would threaten the sustainability of the target stock.
-Projections made in the 2016 stock assessment (Sinegre and Duhamel 2016) ) also support this position.
+for the French fishery is not leading to catches that would threaten the sustainability of the target stock.
+Projections made in the 2016 stock assessment (Sinegre and Duhamel 2016) also support this position.
 Harmonisation with the French fishery There is no condition for this PI for the French fishery.
-Closing this condition will align the score S for both fisheries and achieve full harmonisation PI 1 2 2 By the A th appual Closed Closed during fourth appual surveillance audit . surveillance audit the client shall Revised score: 95 ansure that the hervest central rules This condition on the UNAL ficher was imposed. take into account the main uncertainty in the assessment.
-This because of a lack of knowledge of the linkages can be achieved once the stock between the stocks in the Australian and the Fre nch assessment has been updated to EEZs and the view that the current harvest contr ol incorporate the identified rules applied to the HIMI fishery did not take this S interactions between toothfish uncertainty into account.
+Closing this condition will align the scores for both fisheries and achieve full harmonisation.
+PI 1.2.2.
+By the 4 th annual Closed Closed during fourth annual surveillance audit. surveillance audit, the client shall Revised score: 95. ensure that the harvest control rules take into account the main This condition on the HIMI fishery was imposed uncertainty in the assessment.
+This because of a lack of knowledge of the linkages can be achieved once the stock between the stocks in the Australian and the French assessment has been updated to EEZs and the view that the current harvest control incorporate the identified rules applied to the HIMI fishery did not take this interactions between toothfish uncertainty into account.
 The concern was that across the Kerguelen Plateau.
-The stocks of toothfish within the Australian EEZ cou ld client shall provide evidence that the become depleted by fishing in the French EEZ if t hat harvest control rule application will was not adequately constrained. also explicitly account for the distribution of future catches of Originally, the condition required that the client Patagonian toothfish in both the Australian and Franch zones Australian and French zones.
-Australian and the French Lenger.
-This was a man Australian and the French Zones.
-This was a more e prescriptive requirement than would be accepta ble under recent instructions about setting condition าร (e.g. if following CR 1.3 - 27.11.1.2).
-The original rationale also indicated an expectation that meeting the condition would require a joint plateau-wide stock assessment and catch sharing g arrangements to be in place.
-5 As noted in previous surveillance audits knowled dop of the distribution of snowning grounds has -8C improved with concrete ensuring locations Improved with separate spawning locations identified within each EE2 (Weisford et al. 2014). • The use of the plateau habitats by Patagonian toothfish has also been modelled (Peron and Welsford 2014).
-Furthermore tagging work, whice :h is ongoing and has increased, has demonstrated th at there is very little fish movement around the wh ole plotony with loss than $\Gamma(t)$ of fish to are disting plateau with less than 5% of fish tagged in the
+The stocks of toothfish within the Australian EEZ could client shall provide evidence that the become depleted by fishing in the French EEZ if that harvest control rule application will was not adequately constrained. also explicitly account for the distribution of future catches of Originally, the condition required that the client Patagonian toothfish in both the provide evidence that the harvest control rule Australian and French zones. would explicitly account for the distribution of future catches of Patagonian toothfish in both the Australian and the French zones.
+This was a more prescriptive requirement than would be acceptable under recent instructions about setting conditions (e.g. if following FCR 2.0 - 7.11.1.2).
+The original rationale also indicated an expectation that meeting the condition would require a joint plateau-wide stock assessment and catch sharing arrangements to be in place.
+As noted in provious surveillance audits, knowledge As noted in previous surveillance audits, knowledge of the distribution of spawning grounds has improved with separate spawning locations identified within each EEZ (Welsford et al. 2014).
+The use of the plateau habitats by Patagonian toothfish has also been modelled (Peron and Welsford 2014).
+Furthermore tagging work, which is ongoing and has increased, has demonstrated that there is very little fish movement around the whole plateau with less than 5% of fish tagged in the Australian EEZ being recaptured in the French EEZ